aphp/redcap-helmchart/README.md

 kubectl -n redcap create job manual-admin-job --from cronjob/redcap-admin-job
 ```

-The name of your namespace as well as the name of the jobs can vary depending to your installation and the name you gave to your Helm release.
+The name of your namespace as well as the name of the jobs may vary depending your installation's configuration and the name you gave to your Helm release.

 ### Backup Cronjob